 It looks at why organisations embark on social impact measurement; what guides their decisions about how to measure this impact, and how they use the results.
 It argues that these decisions are shaped by the objectives of the leadership and power relationships within organisations and, more importantly, with stakeholders outside the organisation.

 Impact measurement can be seen as a bureaucratic form of regulation or as a form of marketing for organisations with entrepreneurial skills.
 The lack of consistent approaches, and the range of assumptions that need to be made in any measurement process, provide organisations with ‘room to manoeuvre’ and a source of power to influence others.

 In this way, the process of measuring impact can been seen as a socially entrepreneurial process – a way to create opportunities and win scarce resources needed to make a social impact.

 |Item Type:||Monograph (Working Paper)|

 |Notes on copyright:||With thanks to University of Birmingham: Third Sector Research Centre for allowing access.|

-|Deposited On:||29 Mar 2012 07:10|
+|Date Deposited:||29 Mar 2012 07:10|